-Appeals by a faculty member of decisions or actions by the provost that affect academic freedom and tenure can be made to the Faculty Committee on Academic Freedom and Tenure as indicated in Chapter 4 of the Faculty Handbook.
-Other appeals for faculty and appeals by postdoctoral scholars can be made to the president.
+Appeals by a faculty member of decisions or actions by the Provost that affect academic freedom and tenure can be made to the Faculty Committee on Academic Freedom and Tenure, as indicated in Chapter 4 of the Faculty Handbook.
+Other appeals for faculty can be made to the Provost.

-Student appeals can be made to the vice president for student affairs or his or her designee.
-Staff appeals can be made to the associate vice president for human resources or his or her designee.
+Student appeals can be made to the Vice President for Student Affairs or his or her designee.

+Staff and postdoctoral scholar appeals can be made to the Associate Vice President for Human Resources or his or her designee at campus or to the Employee Relations Manager at JPL.

-F. Further Complaints
+Further Complaints

-The complainant should notify the provost or division chair, the dean, associate deans, or director of EOD if the corrective action does not end the harassment, or if any retaliatory action occurs.
+The complainant should immediately notify the Title IX Coordinator, or for campus, the Provost or Division Chair, Dean or Associate Deans, or Director of EOD or the Employee Relations Manager at JPL, if the corrective action does not end the harassment, or if any retaliatory action occurs.
 In such cases, the complainant has the right to file another complaint.